AML-Project-Group/impersonation_detection/README.md

 EXPLORING AND SELECTING ML ALGORITHMS (INDIVIDUAL 3) - Tim

+* Used the data set containing 79 columns.

+* Create Randomforest model including bagging, with 100 tree.
+Results provied extremely accurate (split train/test - 80/20%)

+* Limited the RandomForest to three layers.
+Results significantly reduced.

+* In both cases, there are no real node importances that stand out.
+Some nodes have 0 importance.

+* Next steps would be to remove features with 0 importance in both trees, and re-run.

+* NN with 5 layers (small), and 5 neuron per layer.
+In reality this is quite small.

+* Prediction results were pretty good.

+* Next steps would be to try NN with more neurons (considering we hae 78 features, try 78), and more neuron layers.

+FEATURE SELECTION:

+* Completed Chi2 tests on categorical variables.
+Identified categorical variables with <6 unique values (Question: Is this correct?).

+*TO DO:

+Feature Selection: Do PCA between continuous variables ONLY.
+This can reduce multicolinearity.
+Use reduced PCAs for continuous data.
+To feed into models.

+Model evaluations: Use the p-value features < 0.05 from chi2, and the transformed continuous data from PCA above in Logistic Regression, RF and NN.

 REFINING ALGORITHMS (INDIVIDUAL 4) - Cosmin

 EVALUATING MODEL AND ANALYSING THE RESULTS (INDIVIDUAL 5) - Mike